 Introduction / History

 The Dhanuks live all across India, Nepal, Bangladesh and Pakistan.
 Dhanuks are scattered from Morang in the east to the Terai in the west.
-But they Dhanuk are also found in Saptari, Siraha and Dhanusa in the east.
-Their main area of settlement streches from Saptari to Dhanusa in the plain inner valley south of the Churia hills.
-It is hard to tell the population of minority nationality of Dhanuks in Nepal.
+But the Dhanuk are also found in Saptari, Siraha and Dhanusa in the east.
+Their main area of settlement stretches from Saptari to Dhanusa in the inner valley plain south of the Churia Hills.
+It is hard to calculate the population of minority nationality of Dhanuks in Nepal.

 Their language and culture of the Dhanuks are similar to the Tharus.
-The minority nationality of Dhanuks, like Tharus, are employed by landlords and well-to-do persons to do private household work.
+The Dhanuks, like Tharus, are employed by landlords and well-to-do persons to do private household work.
 They also look very much like Tharus.
-They are influenced by Hindu religion and the Indian culture across the border.
-The language of Dhanuks is the Maithili and Hindi language used in eastern Terai.
+They are influenced by the Hindu religion and the Indian culture across the border.
+The language of the Dhanuks is Maithili and Hindi in eastern Terai.

 The rites of birth, death and marriage are performed by giving due importance like other tribes.
-The pregnant woman is kept in a separate home to arrange assistance from dagrin (midwife) of Chamar caste.
+The pregnant woman is kept in a separate home to arrange assistance from a dagrin (midwife) of the Chamar community.
 The baby is caused to cry as soon as it is born.
-The ghosts are driven away by putting the branches of jujube and thrownaway shoes in the main gate of the house.
-The baby is given the milk of she-goat to drink.
+"Ghosts" are driven away by putting the branches of jujube and unwanted shoes placed at the main gate of the house.
+The baby is given the milk of a she-goat to drink.
 Chhaiti is done in six days and Barahi in twelve days.
-In Barahi, worships and festivities are arranged.
+In Barahi, worship and festivities are arranged.

-When a Dhanuk dies, the corpse is cremated if the deceased is above 12 years of age and is burried if her or she is below 12 years.
+When a Dhanuk dies, the corpse is cremated if the deceased is above 12 years of age and is buried if younger.

-The houses of Dhanuks are plastered with mud and pictures are drawn of mud, too.
+The houses of Dhanuks are plastered with mud and pictures are drawn of mud too.
 Women go outside for work but a male member remains the head of the family.
 Lots of feasts are organized on various occasions.
-Some Dhanuks never drink spirit and jaand but Dhanuks in general have the practice of drinking raksi or spirit.
+Some Dhanuks never drink spirits and jaand but Dhanuks in general have the practice of drinking raksi or spirits.

 The houses of Dhanuks are built in cluster in the river basins and edges of forests.
 They like to settle in river basins.
 A group of ten or eleven households makes a bindar committee and five bindars constitute a praganna.
 The chief of praganna is called maijan.
 There is one post, called Chaurasi, above him.
 These institutions manage tribal reconciliation and settlement of disputes.
 Those who do not abide by rules are expelled from the ethnic group.
 Mandal, Mahato and Kurmi are their thars (clans).

 In some places Brahmins are appointed as priests while in other places they use Dhanuk priests.
 Dhanuks believe in magic, witchcraft and ghosts.
 They are divided into two groups in terms of religion: those who worship Kali are called Kaliyaha and others are called Maharkhiya.
-Those who worship Kali eat meat of pig (pork) and drink spirit or wine, whereas Maharkhiyas do not do so.
+Those who worship Kali eat pork and drink alcohol, whereas Maharkhiyas do not do so.
 They worship a goddess called Gahil, who is one of five sisters.
-The other goddesses are Shitalmata and Goureya Gaiya.
+Their other goddesses are Shitalmata and Goureya Gaiya.
 The main occupation of Dhanuks is working for big zamindars (landowners) and farming.